 Recently, Intermediate Bus Converters (IBCs) have become popular in the telecom power supply industry.
 Most telecom and data communication systems contain ASIC, FPGAs and integrated high-end processors.
-These systems require higher currents at multiple lowlevel voltages with tight load regulations.
+These systems require higher currents at multiple low-level voltages with tight load regulations.
 Traditionally, bulk power supplies deliver different load voltages.
-In the conventional Distributed Power Architecture (DPA), the front-end AC/DC power supply generates 24V/48V and an individual isolated Brick Converter supports the required low system voltages.
+In the conventional Distributed Power Architecture (DPA), the front-end AC/DC power supply generates 24V/48V and an individual Isolated Brick Converter supports the required low system voltages.
 These systems become inefficient and costly where very low voltages are required.
 In the Intermediate Bus Architecture (IBA), the IBC generates 12V/5V.
 Further, these voltages are stepped down to the required load voltages by Point of Loads (PoLs).

-In IBA, the high-density power converters, IBC and PoLs are near to the load points, which bring considerable financial gains with the improved performance.
-Because these converters are at the load points, PCB design will be simpler with reduction in losses.
+In IBA, the high-density power converters, IBC and PoLs are near to the load points, which lower costs due to the improved performance.
+Because these converters are at the load points, the PCB design is simpler, which also reduces costs.